 Prevention and Treatment

-With secondary hypertension, if the condition causing the high blood pressure can be resolved (by removing an adrenal tumor or stopping a medication) or controlled (by controlling diabetes and thyroid disease), then blood pressure levels may fall to normal or near normal levels.
-When a cure is not possible and control of the underlying condition consists of minimizing further damage, as may occur with kidney disease, then hypertension will be controlled with a combination of medications, and the person will be monitored closely to help maintain organ function and address acute problems as they arise.
+With secondary hypertension, if the condition causing the high blood pressure can be resolved (by removing an adrenal tumor or stopping a medication) or controlled (by controlling diabetes or thyroid disease), then blood pressure levels may fall to normal or near normal levels.
+When a cure is not possible and control of the underlying condition consists of minimizing further damage, as may occur with kidney disease, then hypertension will be controlled with a combination of medications and the person will be monitored closely to help maintain organ function and address acute problems as they arise.

 Hypertensive urgencies, where asymptomatic blood pressure is more than 180/110 mm Hg, without organ damage, and emergencies, where organs are damaged and blood pressure measurements can be higher than 180/120 mm Hg, must be treated immediately.
 They may require hospitalization so that intravenous medications can be given and monitored because, if untreated, they can quickly result in organ damage.

 Pregnant women with pre-eclampsia or toxemia require rest, close monitoring, and frequent visits to their healthcare provider's office.
 The only real resolution for pre-eclampsia is delivery, but postponing delivery as long as possible allows the developing baby more time to mature.
 This time delay must be balanced against the increasing danger of seizures and organ damage in the mother, emergency conditions that can be lethal to both the baby and the mother.